 2005 June - Kim Woo-choong, the fugitive former head of Daewoo, returns and is arrested for his role in the industrial giant's $70bn-plus collapse.
 In May 2006 he is sentenced to 10 years in jail.

 2006 October - Foreign Minister Ban Ki-moon is appointed as the UN's new secretary-general.
-He takes office in January 2007, becoming the first UN chief to disclose his finances publicly.
+He takes office in January 2007.

 2007 February - South and North Korea agree to restart high-level talks suspended since July 2006 in wake of North's nuclear test.

 Head of the largest South Korean car maker, Hyundai, is jailed for three years for embezzlement.